dresch86/scheduler/README.md

 availability, qualifications, and time slot offerings.
 An example of the Excel input is the "examples" directory.

+> **Note 1:** This application is still undergoing a considerate amount of development.

 ## Requirements
 ### For Running
 - Windows 7+